 Well, here’s an uplifting story: musician Da Brat went public announcing that she was able to get pregnant with her first after a previous round of IVF and a miscarriage.
 But, to achieve this successful pregnancy, she has to undergo surgery for fibroid and polyp removal, after which she became pregnant via an embryo transfer, even though she was 48 at the time!

 While Da Brat might have gotten pregnant without treatment, we think she made a smart call.
 Because, as we said before, if you get pregnant with fibroids, you could impact the fetus, first with an increased risk of miscarriage and then with higher odds of pre-term labor, placental abruption, c-sections and post-delivery hemorrhaging.
+And additional data from this study reveals that having fibroids during pregnancy increases the odds that the baby will be born in breach position.

 Of course, we don’t want to only share bad news!
 Luckily, we don’t have to: one study we reviewed revealed that 90% of participants could carry their babies to term with one simple practice.

 The study followed 120 women in their first trimester.
 They each had large fibroids that continued to grow during the second trimester.
-(This could be worrying, since approximately 46% of women with large fibroids have a pregnancy that ends in miscarriage.)

-But, in this study, researchers divided women into four groups.
+But, in this specific study, researchers divided women into four groups.
 One underwent a cervical procedure along with targeted progesterone therapy.
 Another received both treatments and myomectomy.
 (Surgical fibroid removal.)
 A third group received progesterone therapy without other treatments.
 And the fourth group saw no interventions, other than traditional pregnancy care.

 Here’s some good news: women who had cervical procedures and progesterone therapy dramatically reduced their miscarriage rate compared to women who just tried progesterone treatment or no intervention—for some women, the risk decreased by 11.2%!